Opentrons/opentrons/api/docs/v2/tutorial.rst

 Requirements
 ^^^^^^^^^^^^
 ..
-This is how I understand the requirements code block.
+My understanding of the requirements code block.
+Needs verification.

 The ``requirements`` code block appears after the ``metadata`` code block in a Python protocol.
 It defines the robot model (e.g. ``Flex`` or ``OT-2``) and the API version you're using.